hofmannedv/debian-package/packaging.md

 === For your hardware architecture ===

-The command above results in a longer list of output messages:
+The command above results in a longer list of output messages (shown here in a German language environment):

 ```sh
 dpkg-buildpackage: Quellpaket helloworld